History of social work: State welfare

 William Beveridge's Beveridge Report of 1942 laid the foundations for the welfare state.

-As the problem of poverty moved up the public agenda, it became increasingly clear that laissez-faire economic policies were not working and that governments had to take proactive measures to reduce poverty, rather than leave the task to privately run organizations.
+As the problem of poverty moved up the public agenda in Britain, Liberal critics argued that laissez-faire economic policies were not working and that governments had to take proactive measures to reduce poverty, rather than leave the task to privately run organizations.
 The principles of classical liberalism were being increasingly challenged by downturns in economic growth, a growing perception of the evils of poverty, unemployment and relative deprivation present within modern industrial cities, and the agitation of organized labour.
 New liberals began to adapt the old language of liberalism to confront these difficult circumstances, which they believed could only be resolved through a broader and more interventionist conception of the state.
-A liberal convert to greater government intervention was Thomas Hill Green, who believed that the state should foster and protect the social, political and economic environments in which individuals will have the best chance of acting according to their consciences.
-The state should intervene only where there is a clear, proven and strong tendency of a liberty to enslave the individual.
+A liberal convert to greater government intervention was Thomas Hill Green, who believed that the state should foster and protect the social, political, and economic environments in which individuals will have the best chance of acting according to their consciences.
+The state should intervene only where there is a clear, proven, and strong tendency of a liberty to enslave the individual.

 This strand began to coalesce into the social liberalism movement at the turn of the twentieth century in Britain.
 In their view, the poverty, squalor, and ignorance in which many people lived made it impossible for freedom and individuality to flourish.
 In the early 1900s, the Liberals under H.H.
 Asquith introduced various reforms, including health insurance, unemployment insurance, and pensions for elderly workers, thereby laying the groundwork for the future British welfare state.

 William Beveridge, often called the 'architect of the welfare state', was pivotal in framing the debate about social work in the context of state welfare provision.
 His 1942 report on Social Insurance and Allied Services, known commonly as the Beveridge Report, identified five "Giant Evils" in society: squalor, ignorance, want, idleness, and disease, and went on to propose widespread reform to the system of social welfare to mitigate these problems.
 The report proved very popular with a war-weary public, and went on to form the basis to the post-war expansion of the Welfare State and the creation of the National Health Service, a free at the point of delivery healthcare provider.